RoDoCode/ImpactClarity/README.md

 <hr>

 ## Overview
 This project is designed and developed as a platform for a communication coaching business.
 User's are able to purchase access to educational videos in single units or sets of videos.
-They are also able to read about the coach, in this case Jo Dow, and make contact to arrange coaching sessiong.
+They are also able to read about the coach, in this case Jo Dow, and make contact to arrange coaching sessiong as well as access resources recommended by the coach.
 All these functionalities are available to any user with an account. <br>
-The website was created for private clients to purchase tutorials, B2C, but there is no reason that businesses wouldn't also use a client profile, B2B; a single member of an HR department could distribute acces to a company account to any members of a company looking for training. <br>
+The website was created for private clients to purchase tutorials, B2C, its a private educational platform for professionals to learn techniques to improve their communication in the workplace. <br>
 **Impact Clarity Coaching** was developed using Python (Django), HTML, CSS and JavaScript by storing the data in a PostgreSQL database.
 <br><br>
 The fully deployed project can be accessed at [this link](https://www.impactclarity.com/).
 If that does not register as secure when you visit it means the ssl certificate generated for the site may have expired.
-Use this link to visit the heroku direct url [here](https://www.impactclarity.)
+Use this link to visit the heroku direct url [here](https://impactclarity-158dbf752d6b.herokuapp.com/)
 <br><br>

 ## Site Features :
 - Single Payment system (not subscription), using Stripe.
 Users can pay by card or using ApplePay or GooglePay.
-- Discount code functionality
-- Purchasing video tutorial access and session tokens
+- Purchasing video tutorial access and series access
-- Session calendar booking system
 - Newsletter sign-up modal
-- Confidentiality procedures displayed
+- Privacy Policy procedures displayed
-- After session review form for testimonials
-- Testimonials side scroller
 - About the Coach Section
-- Contact form for in-person sessions
+- Contact form for feedback or organising coaching sessions.
 - A resources section
-- Login with email, username or social accounts links, namely Facebook and Google
+- Login with email, username or social accounts links, namely Google
-- Bookings should be able to push an appointment to Google calendar of client or outlook calendar.
-- A video conferencing tool or an emailed video link for GoogleChat/Zoom/Teams.
-(Potentially offer FaceTime as an alternative option for IPhone users).
 - Site bespoke domain
 - Fully accessible with hidden features for users with disabilities, image tags and text on all features for clients with screen readers.
-- Gifting functionality
 - links to coach related social accounts
-- code of conduct page

 ## Business Plan & Analysis :